 View course details in MyPlan: INFX 573

 INFX 574 Data Science II: Machine Learning and Econometrics (4)

 View course details in MyPlan: INFX 574

 INFX 575 Data Science III: Scaling, Applications, and Ethics (4)

-Advanced skills for analyzing and deriving insight from large-scale, heterogeneous data.
-Provides methods, tools, and frameworks for analyzing data, with topics including scaling and distributed computing, network analysis, and visualization.
-Student gain experience applying methods to real-world data.
+Focuses on utilizing advanced skills for analyzing and deriving insights from large-scale, heterogeneous data.
+Provides methods, tools, and frameworks for analyzing large-scale data, with topics including scaling and distributed computing, and network analysis.
+Special attention will be paid to ethical considerations in modern Data Science.
 Prerequisite: INFX 574.

 View course details in MyPlan: INFX 575